How Do I Add a Member to an LLC?

 Examine Your Operating Agreement

 The first step of the process is to consult your company’s existing Operating Agreement for the rules regarding adding new members.
 In addition to reviewing the voting procedures, take careful consideration in determining the ownership structure, how profits and losses are distributed, and how this will change once the new member is added.
 Honoring business formalities and diligent record keeping will help you maintain the legal protections afforded by the Limited Liability Company and guard against any future internal disputes with your new member.

-If you do not have an Operating Agreement currently, consider adopting one before adding the new LLC member.
+If you do not have an Operating Agreement currently, consider adopting one before adding a potential new member.
 In most states, if an LLC does not have an operating agreement in place, the rule is that any additional member will become an equal partner by default.
 However, you can stipulate different regulations for the terms regarding new LLC members by simply drafting and adopting an LLC operating agreement before changing the membership structure.
 Be sure to check the rules with the Secretary of State.
 Creating an Operating Agreement is substantially easier when there is only one member making decisions in the LLC.

 Understand the Tax Consequences

 When your existing LLC changes from single-member to multi-member, you lose the option to be taxed as a sole proprietor.
 By default, your company will be regarded as a partnership for tax purposes by the IRS once there are multiple members.
-This means you must decide whether you want your business to be taxed as a corporation or a partnership.
+This means you must decide whether you want your entity to be taxed as a corporation or a partnership.

 If you want your business to receive corporation tax treatment, you will need to decide whether you wish to elect to be taxed as an S-Corp or C-Corp.
 If you do not want to be taxed as a corporation, you might be best served using a different method to accomplish your business goals.
 Either way, you will need to file a form to change your structure designation.

 Decide on the Terms